 Today I’m on a journey to Bakers Lodge, Murchison Falls.

 There was a great deal of driving, 8 hours from Entebbe to Murchison Falls and all on fantastic bitumen sealed roads.
-Guests would go on the northern highway bypassing Kampala.
-We just wanted to go into Kampala to have a look around.
-So that aded an additional hour and a half due to heavy traffic – well worth it though.
+Normally our guests travel on the northern highway bypassing Kampala.
+We chose the long way through Kampala to have a look around.
+The detour took an additional two hours or so due to heavy congested traffic – well worth to see the hustle and bustle of everyday Kampala city life.

 Kampala is our guide Habib’s home.
-With a population of 3 million, it has been promoted to ‘district’ status.
-It is known as 12 hills instead of 7 hills that’s how much it has developed in a decade.
+With a population of 3 million, it has been promoted to ‘district’ status and now known as 12 hills instead of 7 hills that’s how much it has developed in a decade.

 From Kampala, you follow route 170 through farmland and villages.
 Lunch stop was Nakasongola where they served up traditional and western foods.
 From here it was to Masindi for a refuel and onwards to the Falls, arriving at 16h00.
 No hesitation from me to head straight to the top of the Falls.. and what a view.
 Along the way we saw baboons, ground hornbills and guinea fowl.